 5. Assign a Coach and Mentor

 Assign a senior member of the team to offer coaching to each new agent.
 This coaching allows the experienced agent to share their first-hand experience about how to perform the job well.
-This coaching is not only invaluable to new hires, but it also boosts the confidence, motivation, and engagement of your seasoned team members.
-This improved agent engagement motivates and retains top talent.
+This coaching is not only invaluable to new hires, but it also boosts the confidence, motivation and engagement of your seasoned team members.

 Mentoring differs slightly from coaching but is no less important.
 A mentor can set out a long-term strategy for the new hire’s professional development and help the agent with issues they have not specifically tied to their day-to-day duties.
 A mentor can often be more emotional support than a coach, acting as a friendly confidant.